unistra/aboutIFrame-portlet/README.md

 * memorize navigation using AJAX to persist frame navigation across portal navigation
 * provide an optional HELP portlet mode
   * JavaScript rich text editor to edit help HTML parameter
-* optionnaly provide IFrame in all cases (like original IFrame Portlet)
 * open in a new window in case of mobile devices
 * _…_